 Color is the primary way we recognize brands.
 Using color in your branding increases brand recognition in 80% of consumers.
 Color is also specific to culture, and a color might have very different meanings between two cultures.

 In North American e-commerce shoppers, the following colors provoke certain emotions:

 Optimistic and youthful: This color is often used to grab the attention of window shoppers.
 Yellow evokes clarity and warmth.
-For example, IKEA and McDonalds both use yellow to make the buyer feel happiness when seeing and thinking of their brand.
+For example, IKEA and Mcdonalds both use yellow to make the buyer happy when seeing and thinking of their brand.

 Aggressive: Orange is great for calls to action like subscribe, buy, or sell.
 At the same time, this color makes a buyer feel confident.

 Excitement: red is a primal color that is associated with urgency, which is why it’s most often used with clearance sales.
 This color is useful for spontaneous purchases and is bold when used with brands like Coca-Cola and Target.